wLinHoo/ClassEval-T/BatchTestTool/py/README.md

 python evaluation.py --source_file_name model_output --eval_data ClassEval-T_data
 ```
 - `--source_file_name`: Specifies the filenames pertaining to model outputs.
-- `--eval_data`: Refers to the benchmark data file, named `ClassEval_data` in the current rendition.
+- `--eval_data`: Refers to the benchmark data file, named `ClassEval-T_data` in the current rendition.

 ## Output
 The evaluation results are systematically cataloged in the `output/result` directory: